porres/Live-Electronics-Tutorial/README.md

 --------------------------------------------------------------------------

-#### Version: 1.0-0 beta-37: Released March 13th 2021
+#### Version: 1.0-0 beta-38: Released April 14th 2021

- - This particular version of the tutorial requires **Pd 0.51-3** or later and depends on **ELSE 1.0-0 beta 37 (https://github.com/porres/pd-else/releases/tag/v1.0-beta37)!
+ - This particular version of the tutorial requires **Pd 0.51-3** or later and depends on **ELSE 1.0-0 beta 38 (https://github.com/porres/pd-else/releases/tag/v1.0-beta38)!

 --------------------------------------------------------------------------